OGP provides two-year grants to nonprofit arts organizations. Applications are accepted annually between October and November.

 - Projects can be a combination of various types of activities.

 - Projects do not need to serve large numbers of people.
-The Arts Commission welcomes small projects that can make a difference in a community or field.
+The Department of Arts and Culture welcomes small projects that can make a difference in a community or field.

 Projects/Requests that are not eligible